-1 Select New message and one of the following: Text msg. - to send a text message Multimedia message - to send a multimedia message (MMS)
+1 Select New message and from the following: Text msg.-to send a text message Multimedia message-to send a multimedia message (MMS)

-E-mail - to send an e-mail
+E-mail-to send an e-mail

 If you have not set up your e-mail account, you are prompted to do so.
-To start creating the e-mail settings with the mailbox guide, select Start.
+To start creating the e-mail settings with the mailbox quide, select Start.